 But can you run a blog for less than $5 a month?
 The truth is, no. There are other expenses you will incur as a blogger.
 Some are one-time fees, and others recur monthly or annually.

 The thing is, it costs money to run a blog.
 You may start at $25 a month, but as time goes on, your expenses increase.
-And, if your goal is to run a profitable blog, you are going to have to invest money into your site.
+If your goal is to run a profitable blog, you will have to invest money into your site.

 The good news is you don’t have to pay for everything at once.
-What you should invest in depends upon not only what you currently make on your site, but also where you plan to go.
+What you should invest in depends upon what you currently make on your site and where you plan to go.

 For example, your goal may be to make $5,000 a month.
 Where should you invest your money?
-By looking ahead to the future, you can start your planning and invest over time, which can make it a little less painful as the bills come due for the products and services you want to use to run your site.
+By looking ahead to the future, you can start your planning and invest over time, making it a little less painful as the bills come due for the products and services you want to use to run your site.

 I started just like you.
 I paid very little when I began.
 But, over the years, the monthly costs for my blog have continued to increase.
 I spend more than $200 a month for hosting and more than $200 for my email list.
 There are other monthly plugin expenses, annual fees for design sites, and much more.
 I now run a blog that brings in 5 figures consistently every single month.

-It does not require much of an investment when compared to a traditional brick and mortar business, but you are going to need to make some investments.
+It does not require much of an investment compared to a traditional brick and mortar business, but you will need to make some investments.

 When starting your blog, you will need to pay for: